MAIF/otoroshi/manual/src/main/paradox/index.md

 ## Installation

-You can download the latest build of Otoroshi [here](https://dl.bintray.com/maif/binaries/otoroshi.jar/latest/otoroshi.jar)
+You can download the latest build of Otoroshi as a [fat jar](https://dl.bintray.com/maif/binaries/otoroshi.jar/latest/otoroshi.jar) or as a [zip dsitribution package](https://dl.bintray.com/maif/binaries/otoroshi-dist/latest/otoroshi-dist.zip)

 You can install and run Otoroshi with this little bash snippet